-- 1-2 large cucumbers (or 4-5 lemon cucumbers), peeled, quartered lengthwise, then sliced crosswise
+- 1 to 2 large cucumbers (or 4 to 5 smaller cucumbers), peeled (if using thick-skinned cucumbers), quartered lengthwise, then sliced crosswise

-- 1-2 Tbsp chopped fresh dill, basil, or Thai basil*
+- 1 to 2 tablespoons chopped fresh dill, basil, or Thai basil (see Recipe Note)

 - Salt and pepper to taste